 default.theme folder within the widget itself is used.

-You can choose to override the CSS but not the HTML or vice versa.
+You can override the CSS but not the HTML or vice versa.

 Looking up CSS and HTML for a Layout